ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2023-02-27-tagalog-pipeline.md

 since the 30s.
 It's a **text-rich** language, but unfortunately, a **low-resource** one.
 Building NLP pipelines that work on Tagalog is difficult.

-In this blog post, I'll talk about my experience in building a named-entity recognition (NER) pipeline in Tagalog.
+In this blog post, I'll outline my process in building a named-entity recognition (NER) pipeline in Tagalog.
 I'll discuss how I came up with a gold-standard dataset (and its limitations), my benchmarking results, and my hopes for the future of Tagalog NLP.